 When a customer is providing you with information, asking them relevant questions is a sure-fire way to demonstrate that you were listening to what they were saying.

 It also shows that you care, and in case you didn’t know, displaying empathy is also a great technique to use in winning a customer over.

 And if you need some empathy statements you can use, it just so happens I’ve got some for you: Empathy Statements you can use in a call centre.

 It’s always a great idea to seek clarification from the customer on the information they have provided you.

 This might be immediately after they’ve provided the information (paraphrasing) or a nice summary at the end.

 I’m a firm believer that customer service is a learnt skill that is made up of many different components and there is no one silver bullet.

-But having judged numerous call centre awards one thing I can assure you is that Active Listening skills is the one common attribute that is always shared by all the best agents!
+But having judged numerous call centre awards one thing I can assure you, Active Listening skills is the one common attribute that is always shared by all the best agents!

-- A list of upcoming industry conferences, training courses, networking events and more on the CX Industry Events Calendar >
+- Attend: Search a list of all the upcoming industry conferences, training courses, networking events and more